<< Yesterday

 1957 Mickey Mantle collects his only cycle and the twelfth in franchise history With a single, fluke double, game-changing triple, and a prodigious poke.
 The switch-hitter's massive home run that nearly clears Yankee Stadium stirs the crowd, but his seventh-inning triple with the bases loaded proves to be the decisive blow in the Yankees' 10-6 victory over the White Sox.

 1960 A's outfielder Whitey Herzog lines into a triple play when Pedro Ramos snags his line drive, then tosses the ball to first to double up the runner, with the third out made with a relay to shortstop Jose Valdivielso getting the runner returning to second base.
-The three outs in the 8-3 loss to the Senators mark the first all-Cuban triple killing in major league history.
+The three outs in the 8-3 loss to the Senators mark the first all-Cuban triple-killing in major league history.

 1962 The first telecast of a major league via satellite includes a portion of the Cubs' 4-3 victory over the Phillies from Wrigley Field.
 Chicago broadcaster Jack Brickhouse provides the play-by-play of the Telstar Communications transmission.